In order to apply for financial aid, please complete and submit the following:

 Do I have to complete the CSS Profile and FAFSA in order to be considered for a merit scholarship?

 The CSS Profile and FAFSA are not required if a student only wishes to be considered for a merit scholarship.
-All students admitted to Goucher, who submitted a high school transcript, are automatically considered for a merit scholarship once they have been admitted to Goucher.
+All students admitted to Goucher, who submitted a high school transcript, are automatically considered for a merit scholarship.
 The admissions committee determines merit scholarship recipients.
 Federal guidelines state that merit scholarships are considered as a source of financial aid and are therefore listed on the financial aid notification.

 Can transfer students apply for financial aid?

-Transfer students must complete the CSS Profile and FAFSA to be considered for financial aid.
+Transfer students should complete the CSS Profile and FAFSA to be considered for financial aid.

 Can international students apply for financial aid?

 International students will be considered for institutional aid by completing the CSS Profile and the Certification of Finances.
-International students may not receive federal aid.
+International students are not eligible for federal aid.

 What if I have extenuating circumstances?

 If your family has special financial circumstances that were not taken into account on your FAFSA and CSS Profile, you may qualify to have your financial need recalculated.
 For information on which types of circumstances qualify for recalculation, view the Professional Judgment Request Form on the financial aid forms section of the Goucher website.

 What was the average freshman financial aid award for 2015-2016?